Ok3ks/fpl-frontend/README.md

 ## What is this?

-A simple web analytic tool for fantasy premier league users
+A simple web analytic tool for fantasy premier league lovers